trevormcgrath/TP-Grunt-SCSS-Project/README.md

 We're almost there!
 So take a deep breath, refocus, and bear with me.
 First, you need to create and figure 2 things: your package.json file, and your gruntfile.js file.

 Your package.json file is meta-data about your project, like the name, version number, but more importantly, the plugins necessary to make your gruntfile.js work.
-There's a couple of different ways of creating and setting up your package.json file, but since we're lazy, just create a new file in your text editor, name it package.json, and copy and paste the code from the package.json I made for this project.
+There's a couple of different ways of creating and setting up your package.json file, but since we're lazy, just create a new file in your text editor, name it package.json, and [copy and paste the code from the package.json I made for this project](https://github.com/trevormcgrath/TP-Grunt-SCSS-Project/blob/master/package.json).
+I'll explain how to get those plugins I mentioned brought in later, first, let's get your gruntfile.js set up.

+Your gruntfile.js is the real heavy lifter here.
+This is the file that will explicitly state what you want done.
+For example, compile your .scss files into .css files.
+In the same way you created a new file for your package.json, do the same but name your file gruntfile.js, and [my code can be found by clicking here](https://github.com/trevormcgrath/TP-Grunt-SCSS-Project/blob/master/gruntfile.js).

+####Ok, I've got everything installed, I've got a Gruntfile and package.json...
+Now what?####
+There are a lot of ways to set up your gruntfile and configure it, however for the purposes of this tutorial I won't be going into that.

+Set up your file structure similiar to the one I have made for this project.